thorinaboenke/cheatsheets/README.md

 # Cheatsheet user authentication and authorization.
 ## Requirements
-- *users table in the database* with columns username and password_hash.
+- **users table in the database** with columns username and password_hash.
 NEVER save plain text passwords anywhere.
-- *csrf secret* saved in .env
+- **csrf secret** saved in .env
 - register page with form accepting username and password input.
-Serverside create a *csrf token* based on a secret, pass token via props.
-Submitting the form sends a *'POST' request* to the register api, username, password and token in the request body
+Serverside create a **csrf token** based on a secret, pass token via props.
+Submitting the form sends a **'POST' request** to the register api: username, password and token in the request body
-- api 'register' handler, verifies csrf token against secret, hashes the password with *argon2* and saves the username and the password_hash in the database
+- **api 'register'** , verifies csrf token against secret, hashes the password with **argon2** and saves the username and the password_hash in the database
 - login page accepting username and password input
-- api 'login' handler that checks for the username in the database and checks if password and password hash match
+- **api 'login'** finds the username in the database and checks if password and password hash match
 - protected routes: redirect when a non logged in user tries to access a restricted page

 ## Libraries